101+ small business ideas to start now

 📜Rules and regulations: Check health and safety considerations for making and selling jewellery, for example EU REACH chemical standards still apply post-Brexit

-💵 Cost: Start from £0 to thousands depending on supplies and equipment
+💵 Cost: Varies depending on jewellery-making supplies and equipment

 58. Online paid surveys